mikedh/trimesh/README.md

 The API is mostly stable, but this should not be relied on and is not guaranteed: install a specific version if you plan on deploying something using trimesh.

 Pull requests are appreciated and responded to promptly!
-If you'd like to contribute, here is an [up to date list of potential enhancements](https://github.com/mikedh/trimesh/issues/199) although things not on that list are also welcome.
-Here are some [tips for writing mesh code in Python.](https://github.com/mikedh/trimesh/blob/main/trimesh/exchange/README.md)
+If you'd like to contribute, here is an [up to date list of potential enhancements](https://github.com/mikedh/trimesh/issues/1557) although things not on that list are also welcome.
+Here are some [tips for writing applications and contributing.](https://github.com/mikedh/trimesh/blob/main/trimesh/CONTRIBUTING.md)

 ## Basic Installation